shadmankhan/software-engineering-frontend-interview/README.md

 ## General Interview Questions (Topic Based)

-In your frontend software engineer interview at Walmart, focusing on Low-Level Design (LLD), you can expect a mix of conceptual and practical questions.
+In your frontend software engineer interview, focusing on Low-Level Design (LLD), you can expect a mix of conceptual and practical questions.
 These might range from assessing your understanding of design principles to applying them in real-world scenarios.
 Here are some potential questions you could encounter:

 ### 1. **Design Patterns and Principles**
 - Can you explain the SOLID principles?
 How would you apply them in JavaScript?